nmeum/edward/README.md

 Detailed usage instructions for the `ed(1)` text editor can be found in the [POSIX documentation][ed posix].
-Additionally, a nice introduction to the editor is provided in the book *The Unix Programming Environment* by Brian W. Kernighan and Rob Pike (Append 1: Editor Summary).
+Additionally, a nice introduction to the editor is provided in the book *The Unix Programming Environment* by Brian W. Kernighan and Rob Pike (Appendix 1: Editor Summary).

 ## Portability